CSCI305/csci305-java-lab/README.md

 10. How much experience have you had in Java prior to this course?

 Finally, 5 points will be given upon evaluation of your code for the following:
-* Appropriate comments for each non-overriden public method.
+* Appropriate comments for each non-overridden public method.
 * Appropriate comments for each class defined.
 * Code is well formatted and easy to read.
 * All types defined the assignment are defined in your code.